huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ### I am unable to log in to my Workbench applications?

 If you were previously able to access your applications in Workbench, for example RStudio, and then the access suddenly stopped, one quick approach to get things back up could be to restart your Workbench environment.
 [Click here](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment-and-start-from-scratch) to learn how to restart.
-[Contact us](/contact) if you need further assitance.
+[Contact us](/contact) if you need further assistance.

 ### Has my certificates expired?